WaleyChen/mongodb-runner/docs/milestones/100-roadmap.md

   - [X] clean up replication and move to monger
   - [X] include config instances in cluster deployment
   - [X] auto namer improvements
-  - [ ] connecting automatically figures out the right deployment you want instead of creating a new one (needs test)
+  - [x] connecting automatically figures out the right deployment you want instead of creating a new one
   - [x] connect to rs that is actually a cluster -> connect to cluster -> merges the two deployments (have test need server business)